apache/dolphinscheduler/docs/docs/en/guide/task/mlflow.md

 [MLflow](https://mlflow.org) is an excellent open source platform to manage the ML lifecycle, including experimentation, reproducibility, deployment, and a central model registry.

-MLflow task plugin used to execute MLflow tasks，Currently contains MLflow Projects and MLflow Models.
+MLflow task plugin used to execute MLflow tasks, Currently contains MLflow Projects and MLflow Models.
 (Model Registry will soon be rewarded for support)

 - MLflow Projects: Package data science code in a format to reproduce runs on any platform.
 - MLflow Models: Deploy machine learning models in diverse serving environments.